devtut/generate/docs/python/list-destructuring-aka-packing-and-unpacking.md

 ## Unpacking function arguments

-When you want to create a function that can accept any number of arguments, and not enforce the position or the name of the argument at =compile= time, it's possible and here's how:
+When you want to create a function that can accept any number of arguments, and not enforce the position or the name of the argument at "compile" time, it's possible and here's how:

 ```
 def fun1(*args, **kwargs):